-Login the super user P4USER, and then login the replication serviceUser for the current ServerID: p4login -service
+Login the super user P4USER, and then login the replication serviceUser for the current ServerID:

 '''

+p4login -service

-Login external automation users (see SDP_AUTOMATION_USERS above):
+Login external automation users (see SDP AUTOMATION USERS above):

 p4login -automation

-Login all users: p4login -all
+Login all users:

+p4login -all

 Or: p4login -service -automation

+LOGGING:

-LOGGING: This script generates no output by default.
-All (stdout and stderr) is logged to /p4/N/logs/p4login.log.
+This script generates no output by default.
+All (stdout and stderr) is

+logged to /p4/N/logs/p4login.log.

-The exception is usage errors, which result an error being sent to stderr followed usage info on stdout, followed by an immediate exit.
+The exception is usage errors, which result an error being sent to

+stderr followed usage info on stdout, followed by an immediate exit.

-If the '-v' flag is used, the contents of the log are displayed to stdout at the end of processing.
+If the '-v' flag is used, the contents of the log are displayed to

+stdout at the end of processing.

 EXIT CODES:

 An exit code of 0 indicates a valid login ticket exists, while a

+non-zero exit code indicates a failure to login.

 '''